How to survive the mortgage time bomb as interest rates rise

 The average two-year fixed rate has reached 6.15pc, up from just 2.59pc two years ago, while five-year deals are at 5.79pc, according to Moneyfacts, the analysts.

-Meanwhile, the average tracker rate is 5.49pc but will likely go up by another 0.25 percentage points tomorrow.
+Meanwhile, the average tracker rate is 5.49pc but will likely go up by another 0.25 percentage points on Thursday.

 Those who are considering fixing their deal should consider their future plans.
 People aiming to sell within three years may want to stick with a two-year fix rather than a five-year deal so they have more flexibility when they move.